 In a medium bowl, whisk the flour, sugars and salt until combined.
 Set aside

-Working with the stand mixer, whisk the 2 eggs on high speed until foamy, about 3 minutes.
+Working with the stand mixer, beat the 2 eggs on high speed until foamy, about 3 minutes.
 With the mixer on low, add the flour mixture to the eggs, mixing until combined.
-Scrape down the sides.
 Add the butter beating on high until combined.
 Fold in the chocolate chips and nuts.

-Remove the pie pan from the freezer.
+Remove the pie pan from the refrigerator.
 Transfer the pie filling to the pie shell, spreading it out evenly.

 No comments: